mradcliffe/docker-driven-development/README.md

 This is an example of configuring your own docker development environment from scratch.

+> The code base here should **not** be used in production and may contain security vulnerabilities.
+Much of the laravel application is meant to bypass authentication and allow anonymous authorization to services for the purposes of the presentation.

 ## Minimum Requirements

 * Docker 18.06ce running